How to Get Your [Fitness] Groove Back

 • Ask a friend to hold you accountable!
 Even if they can’t workout with you - make it an expectation that you will text them after you’ve completed your workout as a form of accountability.

 • Expect more out of yourself.
-Ditch the excuses and put yourself at the top of list guilt free!!
+Ditch the excuses and put yourself at the time of list guilt free!!
 Not only is your physical health important so is your mental health.
 We saw what happened when Stella got her groove back - don’t you deserve to get back into your personal groove of feeling and looking your best?

 Yes, I get it.
 Midlife, including peri/menopause can make living your healthiest life a little more challenging, but don’t let this new season get in the way of doing something good for yourself.